ajslater/picopt/README.md

 To optimize JPEG images at all picopt needs one of [mozjpeg](https://github.com/mozilla/mozjpeg) or [jpegtran](http://jpegclub.org/jpegtran/) on the path. in order of preference.

-### PNG
+### PNG & APNG

 Picopt uses an internal oxipng python module to to optimize PNG images and convert other lossless formats to PNG picopt.
 The external [pngout](http://advsys.net/ken/utils.htm) tool can provide a small extra bit of compression.

+Animated PNGs are optimized with the internal optimizer, as oxipng does not support them yet.

 ### Animated GIF

-Animated GIFs are optimized with [gifsicle](http://www.lcdf.org/gifsicle/) if it is available.
+Gifs and Animated GIFs are optimized with [gifsicle](http://www.lcdf.org/gifsicle/) if available. or interaallly if is not.
+Gifsicle only provides a small advantage over the internal optimizer.

 ### WebP

-WebP lossless formats are optimized with [cwebp](https://developers.google.com/speed/webp/docs/cwebp).
+WebP lossless formats are optimized with [cwebp](https://developers.google.com/speed/webp/docs/cwebp) if available and with the internal optimizer if not. cwebp provides significant improvements over the internal optimizer.

 ### SVG